-As business leaders, it is our responsibility to share our experiences and lessons learned with those about to become future leaders am overwhelmed by the professionalism, dedication, and positive attitudes of these rising stars.
+As business leaders, it is our responsibility to share our experiences and lessons learned with those about to become future leaders.

 Several years ago, I was introduced to The Immokalee Foundation and instantly became a raving fan.
 Few local programs do more to mold and prep students for success.